 - The automatic sending of links as well as reminder e-mails for receipts and/or reports after the funded residency

 - The reporting to the DAAD as well as the European Commission as the funding body (EU programme)

 The following programmes and portals are used:

 - MoveON (see above)

-- Mobility Tool+ (specified by the EU Commission)
+- Mobility Tool+ and Beneficiary Module (specified by the EU Commission)

 - Online Linguistic Support System (specified by the EU Commission)